Connector Spotlight: Kelly O’Hara

 Tell us a bit about the project you’re working on.

-There’s lots going on at the moment.
-Currently I’m working on an account-based marketing (ABM) campaign to generate interest with prospective clients, namely a direct mail package that includes one of our favourite books, a Connected Playbook, and a letter of introduction from one of our senior team members.
+There are lots going on at the moment.
+Currently, I’m working on account-based marketing (ABM) campaigns to generate interest with prospective clients, namely a direct mail package that includes one of our favourite books, a Connected Playbook, and a letter of introduction from one of our senior team members.

 Where were you before joining Connected?